elasticsearch-dump/elasticsearch-dump/README.md

 ## Notes

+- this tool is likley to require Elasticsearch version 1.0.0 or higher
 - elasticdump (and elasticsearch in general) will create indices if they don't exist upon import
 - when exporting from elasticsearch, you can have export an entire index (`--input="http://localhost:9200/index"`) or a type of object from that index (`--input="http://localhost:9200/index/type"`).
 This requires ElasticSearch 1.2.0 or higher
 - we are using the `put` method to write objects.
 This means new objects will be created and old objects with the same ID will be updated